elasticpath/json-unmarshaller/README.md

 java-client-sdk
 ===============

-(a spike of) a Java client sdk, utilizing JAX-RS and Jackson
+EP Java Client sdk, utilizing JAX-RS and Jackson

 The [Main](src/main/java/com/elasticpath/rest/sdk/Main.java) class is a Java console executable (runnable from an IDE) that represents a sample client of the JavaSDK.